Intermittent Fasting While Breastfeeding – Overview

 - Intermittent fasting may have some effect on the micronutrients in breast milk.

-- To reduce the impact on micronutrients, there must be food rich in calories and nutrients during the “eating window”.
+- To reduce the impact on micronutrients, food must be rich in calories and nutrients during the “eating window”.

 - Prolonged fasting, especially longer than 20-24 hours, can affect milk production.

-- If the mother has some Subclinical nutrient deficiencies, it’s going to be magnified during intermittent fasting.
+- If the mother has some Subclinical nutrient deficiencies, it will be magnified during intermittent fasting.

 - Prolonged fasting can be dangerous and have other medical consequences.